-Keilir is that perfectly cone-shaped mountain visible on the main road leading from the Keflavik Airport into Reykjavik.
+Keilir is a perfectly cone-shaped mountain visible on the main road leading from Keflavik Airport into Reykjavik.
 Created from sub-glacial eruptions during the Ice Age, this distinctive landmark is a proud symbol of the Reykjanes Peninsula.

-Although the sides appear quite steep, it is not too difficult to climb and the view from the summit is certainly worth the effort.
-On top of the mountain is a concrete table with a directional map etched into a metal table to help further enjoy famous sites within the panoramic vista.
+Although the sides are quite steep, Keilir is not too difficult to climb.
+Moreover, the view from the summit is certainly worth the effort.
+On top of the mountain, you will find a concrete table with a directional map etched into a metal table so you can identify famous sites that the mountain overlooks.

-There are many beautiful hiking trails around the mountain and leading to it’s top.
-Climbing the mountain is a strenuous task, since the slopes are steep.
-However the hike is rewarding since it offer a great and breathtaking view of the Reykjanes Peninsula.
+You can enjoy many beautiful hiking trails around the mountain, as well as trails leading to its top.
+Climbers consider the level of difficulty of hiking up the mountain to be moderate since the slopes can get steep.
+However, the hike is rewarding since Keilir’s peak offers a great and breathtaking view of the Reykjanes Peninsula.

 How was the mountain formed?

-Keilir was formed during the Ice Age, in an eruption underneath a glacier and is classed as a hyaloclastite mountain, although many scientists believe it to actually be a part of a large crater.
+During the Ice Age, an eruption underneath a glacier formed Keilir mountain.
+Geologists class Keilir as a hyaloclastite mountain (a volcano formed under ice), although many scientists believe it to actually be a part of a large crater.